-We at Travel Companion serve you with our best packages and activities to make your visit worth the imagination and effort.
+We at Companion Travels serve you with our best packages and activities to make your visit worth the imagination and effort.
 The tour will leave one with fond memories of life and love.

 Ranka Monastery: Situated in the middle of a jungle, the monastery reflects traditional Tibetan architecture style.
-The place has a very calming vibe and serene atmosphere.
+The place has a very calming vibe and a serene atmosphere.
 The mountain range is a sight to behold.
-A good place to interact with the monks and see the golden stupa.

 Enchey Monastery: It is a small but beautiful monastery located below the Tashi Viewpoint.
 It is the oldest monastery and holds historic significance.
 It’s within the city so it’s easier to visit.

 MG Road is the main commercial area of Gangtok.
 Markets like Lal Bazaar, New Market and Old Market are also quite popular.
-When at Gangtok one must take back home, beautiful tibetan carpets, sikkim tea, semi-precious stones and silver jewellery, thangkas, black cardamom, sikkimese cup, buddhist figurines, wall hangings, hand-carved wooden tables, hand-woven jackets, alpine cheese and fresh bamboo shoots.
+When at Gangtok one must take back home, beautiful Tibetan carpets, Sikkim tea, semi-precious stones, and silver jewelry, thangkas, black cardamom, Sikkimese cup, Buddhist figurines, wall hangings, hand-carved wooden tables, hand-woven jackets, alpine cheese, and fresh bamboo shoots.